phuchoang2603/phuchoang2603.github.io/content/posts/on-premise-hardware.md

 I thought it was so cool that you could transfer a file that big from one computer to another, without any wires, almost instantly.
 I checked the specs of the NAS and found out it was nothing powerful—just a bunch of HDDs and storage.
 That's when I realized I could probably do all of that with my old computer, too.

-_If you want to read what I was doing with my old computer at that time, feel free to read [my initial self-hosting story](https://phuchoang.sbs/posts/self-hosted-initial-story/)._
+_If you want to know what I was doing with my old computer at that time, feel free to read the article below_
+{{< article link="/posts/self-hosted-initial-story/" showSummary=true compactSummary=true >}}

 The specs of my PC weren't really powerful, but its iGPU was capable enough to run Frigate (an NVR camera detection service) and Jellyfin (for video transcoding) pretty well.
 Later on, I tried to upgrade the PC specs , such as plugging in a graphics card for LLM models and upgrading the RAM to 16GB.
 But since it was a Small-Form-Factor (SFF) PC, it had limited upgrade options.